Upcoming Event Listings

 shared interest, identity, or ideals.

 For people in their 20's and 30's

-These monthly meetings invite us to take a look at how the choices we make have an impact on ourselves and the wider world.
-There will be opportunities for quiet reflection as well as discussion.
+These meetings invite us to take a look at how the choices we make have an impact on ourselves and the wider world.
+Email for information or to join the mailing list for this group.

 Occasional montly meetings, usually Thursday evenings